MichuuMichuu18/Tenebra-Shaders/README.md

 # Tenebra Shaders
 A new Minecraft shaderpack focused on mood, simplicity, and restraint.

 Designed for **Minecraft 1.17+**.
-Always tested on the latest version — backward compatibility is not a priority.
+Always tested on the latest version with Iris — backward compatibility (including OptiFine) is not a priority.

 This project emphasizes **clarity and intention**, rather than stacking effects “just because”.